The Fubini Theorem for Normal Lie Subgroups of Index $2n$: Preliminaries

-In general, calculate Haar integral is hard, so the Fubini's Theorem (\cite{brocker2013representations}, Proposition 5.16), enunciated below, reduces the calculation of the Haar integral over $\Gamma$ for integrals over $\Gamma_+$, a subgroup of two index of $\Gamma$.
+In general, it is not easy to calculate Haar integral, so the Fubini theorem enunciated below, reduces the calculation of the Haar integral on $\Gamma$ for integrals on $\Gamma_+$, a subgroup of index $2$ of $\Gamma$.